Josh Naylor Player Props: Guardians vs. Cardinals

-The Cleveland Guardians, including Josh Naylor and his .667 slugging percentage over his past 10 games, battle starting pitcher Matthew Liberatore and the St. Louis Cardinals at Progressive Field, Friday at 7:10 PM ET.
+Josh Naylor -- batting .333 in his past 10 games -- will be in action for the Cleveland Guardians versus the St. Louis Cardinals, with Jack Flaherty on the mound, on May 27 at 7:15 PM ET.

-In his most recent appearance, he went 1-for-3 against the White Sox.
+In his previous game he had a one-hit showing (1-for-4) against the Cardinals.

 Josh Naylor Game Info & Props vs. the Cardinals